-Area classified as Cru (peak appellation) in the northern section of the Rhône on the left bank, named after the mountain of the same name.
-Occasionally, the labels also mention the names Ermitage, l'Ermitage or l'Hermitage.
+An area in the northern section of the Rhône classified as a cru (top appellation), named after the mountain of the same name.
+In some cases, the labels also include the designations Ermitage, l'Ermitage or l'Hermitage.
 It is located in the southern part of the section on the left bank of the Rhône.
-To the north, the Crozes-Hermitage section adjoins it.
-It is believed that the Phoenicians were already cultivating wine here in 400 BC.
-The Greek historian Strabo (63 B.C.-28 A.D.) reported that the banks of the Rhône were covered with vines and possibly meant exactly this area.
-The name Hermitage is derived from the hermitage of the Crusader Henri Gaspard de Sterimberg, who retreated to the hill of Tain in 1224 and founded a hermitage (Ermitage) to devote himself to prayer and viticulture.
+The Crozes-Hermitage area adjoins to the north.
+Wine is thought to have been grown here by the Phoenicians as early as 400 BC.
+The Greek historian Strabo (63 BC-28 AD) reported that the banks of the Rhône were covered with vines and possibly meant this area.
+The name Hermitage derives from the hermit's dwelling of the crusader Henri Gaspard de Sterimberg, who retreated to the hill of Tain from the year 1224 and founded a hermitage (Ermitage) to devote himself to prayer and viticulture.